 A persuasive advertising argument consists of:

 - Research.
-In order for your message to take hold, you must know to whom you are speaking.
+For your message to take hold, you must know to whom you are speaking.
 Identifying your perfect audience will make it easier to craft a message that will convince them.

 - Evidence.
 There are many facts that can convince your customers that you have the goods to get your client what he or she needs.
 Case results, articles, and your free informational guide all support your argument.

 - Empathy.
 Anyone who is thinking of hiring an attorney has likely had a harrowing personal experience.
-In order to be effective, your website copy should appeal to the emotions of your audience, just as you appeal to the jury’s emotions in the courtroom.
+To be effective, your website copy should appeal to the emotions of your audience, just as you appeal to the jury’s emotions in the courtroom.